-- Overview and Scrutiny: statutory guidance for councils and combined authorities' by the Ministry of Housing, Communities and Local Government (MHCLG) recommends that councils report annually on their Overview & Scrutiny (O&S) function and activity.
+- 'Overview and Scrutiny: statutory guidance for councils and combined authorities' by the Ministry of Housing, Communities and Local Government (MHCLG) recommends that councils report annually on their Overview & Scrutiny (O&S) function and activity.
 The purpose of the report is to outline the activity and output of the O&S function over the previous year, and to identify improvements for the function to ensure it remains fit for purpose.
-This report is based on the municipal year of May 2023 - April 2024. - 2.
-The report will be received by all O&S Committees and at a meeting of Council but is aimed at all stakeholders of O&S this includes those within the Council, external partners, and the public and communities served by the council. - This is the report of the council's Statutory Scrutiny Officer, who is responsible for supporting and promoting O&S activity.
-Contribution has been made by other officers who provide support to O&S and Chairs and Vice Chairs of O&S committees. - 4.
-Provision of the report to O&S committees has been delayed by the requirements of the pre-election period of the 2024 Parliamentary election, which necessitated the cancellation of public council meetings.
+This report is based on the municipal year of May 2023 - April 2024. - This is the report of the council's Statutory Scrutiny Officer, who is responsible for supporting and promoting O&S activity.
+Contribution has been made by other officers who provide support to O&S and Chairs and Vice Chairs of O&S committees. - The report was received by all O&S committees and is now supplied to Council for consideration and comment.
+Comments raised on the annual report during O&S committee consultation included: - support for the revisions to the O&S committee structure remits as set out at paragraphs 8-10 of this report. - the importance of the independence of the O&S function within the council. - acknowledgement that in some committees the number of agenda items had been reduced to be in keeping with good practice levels, allowing more time for impactful scrutiny to take place. - 4.
+Provision of the report to the O&S committees and Council was delayed by the requirements of the pre-election period of the 2024 Parliamentary election, which necessitated the cancellation of public council meetings.